Boston Escalator and Elevator Accident Attorneys

 Massachusetts has thousands of elevators and escalators in public and private buildings, including in apartment complexes, college dorms, shopping malls and workplaces.
 Under state regulations, these must be regularly inspected to ensure they are safe and being properly maintained.
 Despite these safeguards, property owners and elevator companies can and do prioritize money over safety at times.
 Each year, thousands of people in the US are injured on defectively designed, inadequately inspected, or poorly maintained elevators and escalators.
 Many accidents result in serious injuries and wrongful death.

 If you or a loved one has been injured in an elevator or escalator accident, learn your legal rights.
-At Breakstone, White & Gluck, our Boston personal injury lawyers have over 100 years combined experience representing clients who have suffered catastrophic injuries or been killed by defective property conditions.
+At Breakstone, White & Gluck, our Boston personal injury lawyers have over 100 years combined experience representing clients in Massachusetts who have suffered catastrophic injuries or been killed by defective property conditions.
 Our attorneys have experience investigating elevator accidents and holding the companies accountable for our clients' injuries.
-For a free legal consultation, contact Breakstone, White & Gluck at 800-379-1244 or 617-723-7676 or use our contact form.
+For a free legal consultation, contact us today.

 - Improper installation, including missing parts and side panels

 - Loose or missing parts, such as the metal teeth known as "comb plates"